alttch/roboger/README.md

   Telegram plugin uses this param to process and register web hooks.
 * Put bot token to plugin configuration in server config and restart roboger server
 * Find your bot in Telegram and write something to chat
-* Bot will instantly report you your Chat ID.
-Use it for *chat_id=chat_id* config param when creating endpoint.
+* Bot will instantly report your encrypted Chat ID.

 Note: roboger Chat ID is different from integer Telegram Chat ID.
 Actually it's encrypted with your bot token to avoid people brute forcing chat IDs of shared